-Now that you’ve got a feel for the ‘gn’ in Gnocchi it’s time to tackle that double c.
-In Italian, if you see a letter, you say it with very few exceptions.
-That includes double consonants.
-For example, the proper pronunciation of Orecchiette has two!
+Remember, if you see a letter, you say it.
+That goes double for double consonants.
+For example, the proper pronunciation of Orecchiette has two double letter sets.

 Gnocchi Pronunciation Tip 3: Words with Chi in Italian

-Curious what Gnocchi is and how it’s made?
+Curious about what Gnocchi is and how it’s made?
 I’ve got you covered.